 There will be an olive oil tasting, a wine tasting, a visit to a bakery with a wood-burning oven, and the opportunity to meet local chefs and food artisans.
 We'll visit a dairy where we can see how southern Italy's most famous cheeses (Mozzarella, Burrata, and more) are made first-hand, and an organic gelateria to learn all about (and taste plenty of!) traditional gelato.

 Our aim is to immerse tour participants fully in the regional cuisine, savor local specialties, meet food artisans, and learn authentic Italian cooking at our daily hands-on cooking classes.
 We focus on visiting smaller destinations, eschewing large tourist centers in favor of small gems where one can really feel part of the fabric of Italian life.

-UPDATED June 12, 2022: We have limited availability on our cooking tours.
-This is all the more true for 2023: we have very high demand now that travel has become safe once again and travel restrictions have been lifted.
-Please contact us by email or call 917-602-1519 to book.
-If you are ready to travel with us in 2023, we suggest you reserve now; we unfortunately refuse about 25% of clients because the tour they want to participate in has filled by the time they call to book.
+UPDATED June 3, 2023: We have limited availability on our cooking tours.
+We have very high demand now that travel has become safe once again and travel restrictions have been lifted.
+Please contact us by email or call 347-566-2212 to book.
+If you are ready to travel with us, we suggest you reserve now; we unfortunately refuse about 25% of clients because the tour they want to participate in has filled by the time they call to book.